NonsoSk/Customer-Churn-Analysis/README.md

 I also checked to see if there are duplicate values and saw that there are no duplicate values for the dataframe.
 So having identified some isuues in our dataset, we can move on to cleaning our data.

-# BASIC DATA CLEANING
+# Basic data cleaning
 As observed, the totalcharges was object datatype, so we changed to float.
 Moving further, I tried to find the correlation between the numerical features.

 <img width="379" alt="numerical correlation" src="https://github.com/user-attachments/assets/c214e975-1fe4-4f4e-8ff2-0470f8ac8be0">

-# FEATURE DISTRIBUTION
+# Feature Distribution

 To check  for outliers and compare feature distributions with target variable, we went on to plot distributions for numerical and categorical features.